43rd GST Council Meeting Highlights, Updates, Outcome, and More

 1. Scheme of Amnesty for Small Taxpayers under GST

-In light of the pandemic, the Council is expected to propose an amnesty program on late fees for filing GST returns, which will greatly assist small taxpayers and MSMEs across the nation.
+In response to the pandemic, the Council plans to introduce an amnesty program on late fees for filing GST returns, aiming to provide significant relief to small taxpayers and MSMEs nationwide.
 All of the outstanding GSTR-3B returns from July 2017 through April 2021 are likely to be covered under the program.
 Moreover, this amnesty program may be in effect from June 1, 2021, to August 31, 2021.

 1. Rationalization of GST Rate for Particular Items

 The Council might talk about lowering the 28% GST rate that presently applies to two-wheelers.
 It is anticipated to increase income that the epidemic had an adverse effect on.
-Any rate cut would help two-wheeler manufacturers expand sales through competitive pricing, as indicated by higher tractor sales, which indicate a surge in rural demand.
+Any rate cut would enable two-wheeler manufacturers to boost sales by offering more competitive pricing.
+Similarly, higher tractor sales suggest a rise in rural demand.

 The subject of charging GST on natural gas may also be brought up by the GST Council.

 In addition, sources informed IANS that a three-tier GST structure that bases costs on use might include natural gas.
-Consequently, the taxation on residential piped natural gas (PNG) might be lowered to 5%, whilst commercial PNG might be subject to a median rate of 18%.
+Consequently, the Council may reduce the GST on residential piped natural gas (PNG) to 5%.
+Meanwhile, commercial PNG could be taxed at a standard rate of 18%.
 Additionally, automotive fuel CNG might be subject to a higher tax rate of 18%.

-In addition, it has been informed to the IANS that a three-tier GST structure that bases costs on use might include natural gas.
-Therefore, the taxation of piped natural gas (PNG) for residential use may be lower at 5%, while the taxation of PNG for commercial use may be higher at an average rate of 18% and the taxation of CNG for automobile fuel may be higher at a maximum rate of 28%.
+The IANS has reported that a three-tier GST structure based on usage might include natural gas.
+Consequently, the taxation of piped natural gas (PNG) for residential use may be set at a lower rate of 5%.
+Meanwhile, the taxation of PNG for commercial use may be higher at an average rate of 18%.
+Additionally, the taxation of CNG for automobile fuel may reach a maximum rate of 28%.

 1. Resolving the Problems Arise from the Inverted Tax Structure